The Smiler

-The Smiler is a steel roller coaster located at Alton Towers Resort in Staffordshire, United Kingdom.
-It was built in 2013 and is an Infinity Coaster model from Gerstlauer and is located in the X-Sector area of the park.
-The ride currently holds a world record for most inversions on a roller coaster, featuring 14 inversions that include dive loops, sidewinders, corkscrews, and other inverting elements.
+The Smiler is a steel roller coaster located at Alton Towers in Staffordshire, England.
+The Infinity Coaster model from Gerstlauer set a world record for most inversions on a roller coaster when it opened in 2013, featuring 14 inversions that include dive loops, sidewinders, corkscrews, and other inverting elements.
+The ride is located in the X-Sector area of the park.
+In 2015, a major collision between two trains left five riders seriously injured and resulted in the ride's temporary closure.

 Development

-The new ride was planned for the site previously occupied by the Black Hole, an indoor roller coaster which had closed in 2005.
+A new ride was planned for the site previously occupied by the Black Hole, an indoor roller coaster which had closed in 2005.
 A planning application to build The Smiler was submitted to the local authority in December 2011.
 Permission was granted on 15 March 2012 following a Staffordshire Moorlands Council meeting.
 Gerstlauer, a German manufacturing company, was hired to build the roller coaster.
 Alton Towers subsequently announced the new ride, codenamed Secret Weapon 7 (SW7), would open in the 2013 season.
 The codename followed the park's tradition for previous roller coasters during their planning.
 The park began dismantling the remaining Black Hole building in April 2012.